-Bepko, Gerald L., Associate Dean for Academic Affairs and Professor.
-B.S., Northern Illinois University, 1962; J.D., IIT/Chicago-Kent College of Law, 1965; LL.M., Yale University, 1972.
+Bepko, Gerald L., Acting Dean and Professor.
+B.S., Northern Illinois University, 1962; J.D., IITIChicago-Kent College of Law, 1965; LL.M., Yale University, 1972.
 Gerald L. Bepko joined the faculty of the School of Law in 1972, after he had practiced law briefly and worked four years for the Federal Bureau of Investigation.
 He earned an LL.M. degree at Yale Law School while serving as a Ford Urban Law Fellow.
 Dean Bepko teaches commercial law subjects and has been a visiting professor at the University of Illinois College of Law, the Ohio State University College of Law, and the Indiana University School of Law in Bloomington.
-He became Associate Dean for Academic Affairs in 1979.
+He became Associate Dean for Academic Affairs in 1979 and Acting Dean in 1981.